deanishe/alfred-workflow/docs/Alfred-Workflow.docset/Contents/Resources/Documents/_sources/api/web.txt

 .. warning::

-    As :mod:`workflow.web` is based on Python 2's standard HTTP libraries, it **does not** verify SSL certificates when establishing HTTPS connections.
+    As :mod:`workflow.web` is based on Python 2's standard HTTP libraries, it **does not** verify SSL certificates when establishing HTTPS connections on Python versions older than 2.7.9 (i.e. pre-Yosemite).

-    As a result, you **must not** use this module for sensitive connections.
+    As a result, you **must not** use this module for sensitive connections unless you're certain it will only run on 2.7.9/Yosemite and later.

 If you require certificate verification for HTTPS connections (which you really should), you should use the excellent `requests`_ library